Research

 Publications

 (with Jeffrey Clemens).
-Conditionally accepted at the Review of Economics and Statistics
+Forthcoming at the Review of Economics and Statistics

 Media Coverage: VoxEU, The Conversation, Marginal Revolution